oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 Scatterplots to view relationships
 ----------------------------------

-Let's visualize these correlations using scatterplots overlaid with a line of best fit.
+Before we get into interpreting our results, let's first visualize these correlations using scatterplots overlaid with a line of best fit.

 **Figure 9** Number of TP searches and Average Search Duration.
 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsCorrPlots.2.jpg)